Are you starting a career in music? Do you want to do some voice-over work for video games? Planning on creating your own podcast?

 Still Skeptical?
 Here Are Some Alternatives.

-They differ in terms of the inputs.
+They differ in terms of inputs.
 The UMC204HD has one extra pair of analog inputs.
 You also get 2 more (for a total of 4) real Midas mic preamps.

 It’s compatible with various operating systems and editing applications, including Ableton Live.